vmware/kube-fluentd-operator/README.md

 </match>
 ```

-The above config will pipe all logs from the pods labelled with `app=log-router` through a logfmt parser before sending them to loggly.
+The above config will pipe all logs from the pods labelled with `app=log-router` through a [logfmt](https://github.com/vmware/kube-fluentd-operator/blob/master/base-image/plugins/parser_logfmt.rb) parser before sending them to loggly.
 Again, this configuration is valid in any namespace.
 If the namespace doesn't contain any `log-router` components then the `<filter>` directive is never activated.
+The `_container` is sort of a "meta" label and it allow for targeting the log stream of a specific container in a multi-container pod.

 All plugins that change the fluentd tag are disabled for security reasons.
 Otherwise a rogue configuration may divert other namespace's logs to itself by prepending its name to the tag.